NurIzyan1996/Customer-Segmentation/README.md

 # Discussion
 Based on the assignment given, we are required to create a deep learning model with accuracy 80%.
 However, I only manage to produce a deep learning model with accuracy 26%.
 I am not satisfied with this accuracy.
 Hence, I will try creating other model to gain higher accuracy than this practice.

-My intake from the training dataset, we we would need more customers' information to be added in the data so that the model can learn the pattern of the data very efficiently.
+My intake from the training dataset is we would need more customers' information to be added in the data so that the model can learn the pattern of the data very efficiently.
 Moreover, other approachs such as adding more layers, increasing number of nodes and epochs can be done to gain higher accuracy.

 Throughout of doing this process, I have spent hours on cleaning the data only.
 I have the difficulty at imposing the scaling models in three python files.
 Hence, the process of removing the NaN values did not go smoothly.